 Exporting form responses

-The easiest way to see all form responses for a user is to choose "Just form responses" in the Export dialog.
-The export will be emailed to you in a few minutes, and will include one line per user, with their latest response per field and the date and time it was last submitted, in a condensed format that's easy to read.
+The easiest way to see all form responses for a user is to choose "Full" and check "Only include events with form responses" in the Export dialog.
+The export will be emailed to you in a few minutes and will include one line per user, with their latest response per field and the date and time it was last submitted, in a condensed format that's easy to read.

 If you need more detail or granularity, continue on to the next section.